 - For a somewhat milder, more refined coffee, use a spoon to scoop out most of the grounds before pushing down on the plunger.

-- Frequently clean the individual parts thoroughly.
+- Clean the individual parts thoroughly and frequently.

-My Video About Making Coffee with a French Press
+My Video About Making Coffee With a French Press

-(Video is only available in German)
+(This video is only available in German.)

-Guide to Using a Manual Pour-Over Filter:
+A Guide to Using a Pour-Over Coffee Dripper:

 - After the water reaches a boil, let it cool for 30 seconds.